cbwall/Coral-larvae-temp-and-nutrients/README.md

        *Nutrient.Treatment* = none (prior to exposure), control (no addition), added nitrate (N), phosphate (P) or both (NP)
        *Date* = date in m/dd/yy
        *tube.no* = identifier for each tube, 1-40
-       *tube.rep* = identifier for each larvae in tube, 1-5
+       *tube.rep* = identifier for each replicate per treatment, 1-5
        *larvae.no* = arbitrary number for larvae
        *Area* = planar area in mm2